Sjors/nado-book/wallets/miniscript.md

 Finally, there's `OP_EQUAL_VERIFY`, which takes the two things off the top of the stack and checks to see if they're the same.

-What's left on the stack is your signature and your public key, and it calls object six.
-So it checks the signature using your public key, and then the stack is empty.
+What's left on the stack is your signature and your public key, and it checks the signature using your public key, and then the stack is empty.

 In a nutshell, that's how the Bitcoin program is run, and you can do arbitrarily complicated things along the way.
 However, during this entire process, the signature isn't checked.